Supports thyroid gland function

-Those who have an underactive thyroid, have been diagnosed with subclinical hypothyroidism, or those suffering from the symptoms of an underactive thyroid, including fatigue and weight gain, can benefit from Thyro Support.
-Since the thyroid is closely linked to the adrenal glands, those looking for adrenal support or who are under chronic stress can also benefit from supporting the thyroid
+Those who have an underactive thyroid, have been diagnosed with subclinical hypothyroidism, or those suffering from the symptoms of an underactive thyroid, including fatigue and weight gain, can benefit from Thyro Support™.
+Since the thyroid is closely linked to the adrenal glands, those looking for adrenal support or who are under chronic stress can also benefit from supporting the thyroid.

-Thyro Support™ contains iodine to help in the function of the thyroid gland as well as other minerals and natural ingredients for the maintenance of good health.
+Thyro Support™ contains iodine to help in the function of the thyroid gland as well as other minerals and botanical extracts for the maintenance of good health.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal byproduct.
+Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal by-product.

 Do not use if you are pregnant or breastfeeding.
 May cause gastrointestinal disturbances such as epigastric burning sensation and nausea.
 Discontinue use if rash develops.
 Consult a health care practitioner prior to use if you are following a low protein diet or for use beyond four weeks.
 This product contains a corn derived ingredient, do not use this product if you have an allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.